-The black letter principles of the Model Code on which this Code is based are principles of general application that are unlikely to conflict with specific requirements of rule or law in the states, in the opinion of the code's drafters.
+The black letter principles of this Model Code are principles of general application that are unlikely to conflict with specific requirements of rule or law in the states, in the opinion of the code's drafters.
 Therefore, the use of the term "shall" is reserved for the black letter principles.
-Statements in the commentary use the term "should" to describe behavior that illustrates or elaborates upon the principles.
+Statements in the commentary use the term "should" to describe behavior that illustrates or elaborates the principles.
 The commentaries are intended to convey what the drafters of this model code believe are probable and expected behaviors.
 Wherever a court policy or routine practice appears to conflict with the commentary in this code, it is recommended that the reasons for the policy as it applies to court interpreters be examined.